verivital/behaverify/REPRODUCIBILITY/2025_FMCAD/README.md

 	- **results**
 	    - **SILENT\_LTL\_full\_opt\_binary\_tree\_*.txt** -> Timing result for BehaVerify LTL; goes from 1 to 10.
 	    - **SILENT\_CTL\_full\_opt\_binary\_tree\_*.txt** -> Timing result for BehaVerify LTL; goes from 1 to 10.
-		- The MoVe4BT results must be run seperately, because it doesn't have a CLI.
+		- The MoVe4BT results must be run separately, because it doesn't have a CLI.
 See earlier for how to run MoVe4BT.
 - **NetworkExample**
     - **results**
 	    - **translation\_network\_0.txt** -> Timing result for Table 3, Trans., 1.0000 Acc.